-Mineral concentrate and ore stockpiles are physically measured or estimated and valued at the lower of cost or net realizable value.
+Mineral concentrate and mineralized material stockpiles are physically measured or estimated and valued at the lower of cost or net realizable value.
 Net realizable value is the estimated future sales price of the product the entity expects to realize when the product is processed and sold, less estimated costs to complete production and bring the product to sale.
 Where the time value of money is material, these future prices and costs to complete are discounted.

-If the ore stockpile is not expected to be processed in 12 months after the reporting date, it is included in noncurrent assets and the net realizable value is calculated on a discounted cash flow basis.
+If the stockpile is not expected to be processed in 12 months after the reporting date, it is included in noncurrent assets and the net realizable value is calculated on a discounted cash flow basis.

-Cost of silver concentrate and ore stockpiles is determined by using the first in first out method and comprises direct costs and a portion of fixed and variable overhead costs, including depreciation and amortization, incurred in converting materials into concentrate, based on the normal production capacity.
+Cost of silver concentrate and mineralized material stockpiles is determined by using the weighted average method and comprises direct costs and a portion of fixed and variable overhead costs incurred in converting materials into concentrate, based on the normal production capacity.